-This includes all three phase units, JD236, JD245, JD2918, JD2927, JD2936, JD2945.
-Also all kilns with powered bottoms except the J23-PB.
+These are all three phase units, and J236, J245, J2918, J2927, J2936, J2945.
 All direct hook up models have a power connection board (with grounding lug) in the instrument/control panel.
 An electrician needs to wire these kilns direct to a fused power circuit.
 We recommend using a flexible cable such as a liquid tight cable so that the panel can be removed easily.

-ELEMENT BOX CORDS

-There are from two to five contactors in all JD Jupiter kilns.
-Each zone is wired to a special female receptacle.
-Each kiln section plugs into one of these receptacles.
+See electrical specifications at end of instructions for details.
+Each section is controlled with a separate "branch circuit" which includes fusing both legs of the power.
+The zone switch actually controls a separate 30 amp power contactor.
+(On older models the contactor is a Potter-Brumfield 25 amp relay, which we still make available.
+See the parts list for information).
+The switching power does not go directly through the zone switches.
+From the contactor the power goes to the female receptacles in the instrument/control panel.
+The kiln sections plug into these receptacles.
 Note that the plugs that go from the kiln sections to the receptacles are not standard plugs.
 This is so that you can not accidentally plug these into standard 120 volt outlets.
 The plugs and receptacles on these models are rated for 20 amps at 250 volts.
-NOTE: jumper cords are different lengths (36" and 45" long).
+NOTE: jumper cords are different lengths (36" and 45").
 Be sure to order the proper length.

-DAWSON OPTION

-If included as an option the Dawson kiln sitter/timer breaks the power to the DynaTrol.
+NOTE: Older J236 and J245 kilns had 15 amp cords and receptacles.
+We still carry 15 amp receptacles and 36" long cords as replacement parts.
+The Dawson kiln sitter/timer breaks the power to the coils of the contactors rather than breaking the main power line coming in.

-REPAIRING OR REPLACING THE INSTRU-MENT PANEL
+REPAIRING OR REPLACING THE INSTRUMENT PANEL

 The entire instrument panel is removable from the kiln.
 This is a unique L&L Kiln design feature and allows easy factory repair of your instrument panel.
-Disconnect power, unplug the kiln (if it has a plug), unplug all sections, remove the screws that hold the panel on the kiln, pack it carefully in a box with protective cushioning, and send it to L&L Kiln for inspection and/or repair.
+Disconnect power, unplug the kiln (if it has a plug), unplug all sections from the control box, disconnect the wires from the Dawson kiln sitter (or physically remove the Dawson kiln sitter from the furnace while keeping it attached to the panel), pack it carefully in a box with protective cushioning, and send it to L&L Kiln for inspection and/or repair.
+If your panel is hard wired then disconnect power, mark the wires and lugs where they come into the power connection board at the bottom of the control panel and remove the power wires.
 If the kiln is out of warranty there is still only a nominal charge for inspection (see the part.pdf in the PARTS section).
 Repairs will be quoted before any work is done.
 In addition complete instrument panels can be ordered for replacement.
-If your panel is hard wired then disconnect power, mark the wires and lugs where they come into the power connection board at the bottom of the control panel and remove the power wires.
-If you have an optional Dawson kiln sitter/timer disconnect the wires from the Dawson kiln sitter (or physically remove the Dawson kiln sitter from the kiln while keeping it attached to the panel).

-BRANCH FUSES
+FUSES